 Ballard then sought construction loans on two other properties in Bradley, Illinois (the “North Center properties”) in order to cover the difference.
 In order to obtain the loans, he signed sworn contractor’s statements.
 In total, Ballard obtained $188,000 in loans for the North Center properties, all of which was used to finish the Stone Fence property.

 When a bank employee discovered that Ballard was using the North Center money to complete Stone Fence, the authorities were notified.
-Ballard admitted to the president of SBH that he misrepresented his work on the ...
+Ballard admitted to the president of SBH that he misrepresented his work on the North Center properties.
+The ...

 by Dale Chappell

 A sua sponte jury instruction on self-defense for a murder charge applied equally to the lesser-included charge, and a judge’s failure to inform the jury that it could acquit even the lesser charge was “egregious” error requiring reversal, the of Texas Court of Criminal Appeals (“CCA”) held.